Search West London Waste

 Space Waye Re-Use and Recycling Centre is open 8am - 3.30pm seven days a week.
 You must have a valid booking in order to visit this centre.
 Booking slots are available two weeks in advance.

-If we are to tackle the climate emergency, we all need to make changes in our daily lives & the work we do for West London.
 All six of our west London boroughs declared a climate emergency in 2019.
-In response to this, we are all placing a greater focus on the fight against climate change, setting a target of net-zero emissions by 2030.
+In response to this, West London Waste is placing a greater focus on the fight against climate change, setting a target of net-zero emissions by 2030.

 Did you know that around 70% of what you throw away can be recycled or composted?
 This includes items like packaging, cartons, glass, food and plastics.
 Most of us have recycling collections from our front gardens or from bin stores at the flats we live in but many people don’t recycle everything they probably could.

 Do you have any electrical items that are broken?
 Or not working as well as it used to?
 Always wondered, if it can just be fixed?
-Use the Repair Directory here to find the nearest business to repair your broken electrical device.
+Check out London Repairs to find the nearest business to repair your broken electrical device.

 West London Waste Authority (WLWA) is a statutory Waste Disposal Authority (WDA) responsible for disposing of waste produced by 1.7 million residents, collected across the London Boroughs of Brent, Ealing, Harrow, Hillingdon, Hounslow and Richmond upon Thames.
 This includes the waste collected from households and at household waste sites.